 Cold sores usually appear on the lip; canker sores affect the inside of the mouth.
-Canker sores don't involve the herpes virus and aren't contagious.
+Canker sores aren't caused by the herpes virus and aren't contagious.
 No one knows what causes them.
-Cold sores generally herald their arrival with a warning period of red, irritated skin.
-Blisters form, rupture, and then crust over before healing.
+Cold sores generally start with red, irritated skin.
+Blisters form, break open, and crust over before healing.

-A cold sore is caused by skin damage as the herpes virus reproduces itself within infected cells.
+A cold sore is caused by skin damage as the herpes virus reproduces inside infected cells.
 From the time skin turns itchy or red, HSV-1 is likely present and can be spread.
-Cold sores are most contagious when blisters are present and just after they rupture, until the skin is completely healed and looks normal again.
-However, some people can transmit the virus through their saliva at any time -- even if they never get cold sores.
+Cold sores are most contagious when blisters are present and just after they break open, until the skin is completely healed and looks normal again.
+But some people can transmit the virus through their saliva at any time, even if they never get cold sores.

 HSV spreads through body fluids.
 The cold sore virus is usually present on an infected person's lip, even if there's no obvious sore.
-So the main way it is transmitted is by kissing.
-Because HSV-1 can also live in saliva, sharing kitchen utensils or drinking glasses can also allow infection.
+Kisssing is the main way it is transmitted.
+Because HSV-1 can also live in saliva, sharing kitchen utensils or drinking glasses can also spread it.
 Oral sex can lead to HSV-1 infection of the partner's genitals.

-Use caution while a sore is present: No kissing, no sharing of toothbrushes, tableware, or glasses; and no oral sex.
-That will reduce most spread of HSV-1, although you may not be able to entirely eliminate the possibility of spread.
+Use caution while you have a cold sore: no kissing; no sharing of toothbrushes, silverware, or glasses; and no oral sex.
+That will reduce most of the spread of HSV-1.

-While the initial outbreak can last up to two weeks, recurrent outbreaks usually last about one week.
+While the first outbreak can last up to 2 weeks, recurrent outbreaks usually last about 1 week.
 Some people may find relief with hot or cold compresses.
-There is no cure for cold sores, but some over-the-counter creams and gels can provide symptomatic relief of burning and pain.
+There is no cure for cold sores, but some over-the-counter creams and gels can help with burning and pain.

 Oral antiviral prescription medications can also reduce the amount of healing time when taken at the first sign of a cold sore -- red or itchy skin, for example.
-Acyclovir (Zovirax) is begun before cold sores fully flare and taken 5 times daily.
+Acyclovir is begun before cold sores fully flare and taken 5 times daily.
+Another one, a single-dose acyclovir tablet (Sitavig), is put directly on your gums and releases medicine as it dissolves.
 Valacyclovir (Valtrex) is taken at the first sign of a cold sore and then 12 hours later.
 Famciclovir (Famvir) is taken as a single dose.

 What about a cold sore that's not on your lip?
 They are not as common, but cold sores can appear anywhere on the face, including on the cheek, chin, or nose.
 Most people's cold sores reappear in the same area each time.

 It's possible, though rare, to spread the cold sore virus from one part of the body to another.
 It can happen by touching a cold sore, then touching an area of broken skin or a mucous membrane, the moist protective lining of skin found in areas like the eyes or vagina.
 That can lead to a herpes skin infection.
-This self-spread -- or autoinoculation -- can be prevented by washing hands and not touching the cold sore.
+You can prevent this self-spread -- or autoinoculation -- by washing your hands and not touching the cold sore.

-Among the other areas the cold sore virus can infect are the finger (herpetic whitlow) and the eye (ocular herpes).
-Ocular herpes most often occurs on the cornea.
-It is the most common infectious cause of corneal blindness in the U.S. Prompt treatment is needed to prevent eye damage.
+Other areas the cold sore virus can infect are the finger (herpetic whitlow) and the eye (ocular herpes).
+Ocular herpes most often happens on the cornea.
+It is the most common infectious cause of corneal blindness in the U.S. Quick treatment is needed to prevent eye damage.
 Herpetic whitlow is painful.
 When kids get herpetic whitlow, it's usually because they've spread the virus from a cold sore by finger- or thumb-sucking.

-It can be tough to prevent cold sores entirely, but reducing your triggers can help.
-Stay out of the sun, or use sunscreen and UV-blocking lip balm.
+It can be tough to prevent cold sores, but reducing your triggers can help.
+Stay out of the sun or use sunscreen and UV-blocking lip balm.
 Learn and practice stress management strategies that work for you.
 Keep your immune system healthy by getting plenty of sleep and daily exercise.